ConacBreslin/Face-your-fears/README.md

 - The favicon was downloaded from [favicon.io](https://favicon.io/favicon-generator/).
 - The logo was created on [zyro.com](https://logo.zyro.com/).
 - The following tutorials from [James Q Quick](https://www.youtube.com/playlist?list=PLDlWc9AfQBfZIkdVaOQXi1tizJeNJipEx), [Brian Design](https://www.youtube.com/watch?v=f4fB9Xg2JEY&t=2405s) and [codeexplained.org](https://www.youtube.com/watch?v=49pYIMygIcU) were followed in designing the features of the quiz.
-- The following websites were used for problem solving [stackoverflow.com](https://stackoverflow.com/), [w3schools.com](https://www.w3schools.com/), [tutsmake.com](https://www.tutsmake.com/), [geeksforgeeks.org](https://www.geeksforgeeks.org/) and [scrimba.com](https://scrimba.com/)
+- The following websites were used for problem solving [stackoverflow.com](https://stackoverflow.com/), [w3schools.com](https://www.w3schools.com/), [tutsmake.com](https://www.tutsmake.com/), [geeksforgeeks.org](https://www.geeksforgeeks.org/), [scrimba.com](https://scrimba.com/) and [teamtreehouse.com](https://teamtreehouse.com/community/why-does-jshint-give-me-these-warnings-about-es6) was used to resolve jshint errors.
 ## Testing.
 Bugs identified - during development and testing the bugs identified and corrected are listed here []().
 ### Validation
 - HTML and CSS.The quiz’s html validation was tested by direct input into [validator.w3.org](https://validator.w3.org/).
 The errors identified and fixes are documented [here](assets/images/TOBEADDED).
 The quiz’s css was tested by direct input into [jigsaw.w3.org](https://jigsaw.w3.org/css-validator/).
 The errors identified and fixes are documented [here](assets/images/TOBEADDED).
-The javaScript on each of teh thre .js files was checked by idrect input into [jshint](https://jshint.com/).
+The javaScript in the .js files was checked by dirrect input into [jshint](https://jshint.com/).
 The errors identified and fixes are documented [here](assets/images/TOBEADDED).
 - Lighthouse Audits.
 The quiz’s Performance, Accessibility, Best Practices and SEO were assessed by [Chrome Lighthouse](https://chrome.google.com/webstore/detail/lighthouse/blipmdconlkpinefehnmjammfjpmpbjk) and the results of this are [here](assets/images/TOBEADDED).
 - Manual Testing.
-Extensive use was made of console.log() at every step of the functionality development and each time an error was noted it was addressed ebfore proceeedinging.
+Extensive use was made of console.log() at every step of the functionality development and each time an error was noted it was addressed ebfore proceeeding.
 The quiz was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
 It was viewed on a variety of devices.
 Friends and family members reviewed the quiz to identify bugs and give feedback on user experience.
 The code was submitted for peer-review in Code Institute's peer-code-review channel in [slack.com](https://app.slack.com/).
-And ?FEEDBACK ADDED HERE
 ### Testing User Stories from User Experience (UX) Section.
 1. Easily and intuitively understand what the quiz is about;
-    - On entering the site the player sees a welcome page with a title and  a clear explanation of what the quiz is about.
+    - On entering the site the player sees a welcome page with a title and an explanation of what the quiz is about.
 2. Easily and intuitively understand how to start play
-    - The welcome page includes short clear instructions on how to play and a button that brings the player to the quiz page.
+    - The welcome page includes instructions on how to play and a button that brings the player to the quiz page.
 3. Easily and intuitively understand how to pick how many questions they want in the quiz;
-    - Before displaying the quiz questions the quiz lets the player pick the maximum number of questions they want to answer.
+    - Before displaying the quiz questions the quiz makes the player pick the number of questions they want to answer.
 Only when they have done this do the quiz questions appear.
 The maximum permitted is clearly displayed.
-IF the player attempted to eneter anything other than a number between 1 and 20 and alert displays.
+If the player attempts to enter anything other than a number between 1 and 20 an alert displays.
 4. Easily and intuitively understand how to answer the questions;
-    - The Question is clearly displayed on the page and the four options appear like cards.
+    - The question is clearly displayed on the page and the four options appear like cards.
 5. Understand when they answer correctly.
     - If the player clicks on the correct answer the background turns green.
 If they select an incorrect answer the background turns red.
 6. See the correct answer if they answer incorrectly.